-A native of New Orleans, Michael Santucci has been tending bar for thirty-two years.
-He learned his trade by accident…
+New Orleans native Michael Santucci has been tending bar for thirty-two years.
+He learned his trade by accident, he…

 With the nickname “Professor,” Martin studied up on cocktails and quickly became a fixture on the French Quarter bar…

-Greg Cowman fell into bartending while he was living in New York City.
-In 1989, his uncle, chef Tom Cowman, talked him…
+Greg Cowman fell into bartending while living in New York City.
+In 1989, his uncle, chef Tom Cowman, talked him into…